Rekkonnect/FetaWarrior/README.md

 ¯\\\_(ツ)\_/¯

 Ideally, you will want to test your code so that it does not cause issues.
 The official instance of the bot, including its secrets, are intentionally left unpublished, for obvious reasons.

+Note: a testing framework is currently under development, that will be hopefully merged into Discord.Net itself.